Sargun Mehta: Balika Vadhu and further success in television (2012–2015)

-Career in Punjabi films
+Established actress in Punjabi cinema (2015–present)

 In July 2015, Mehta made her filming debut with Angrej, in a Punjabi film directed by Simerjit Singh, alongside Amrinder Gill, Aditi Sharma.
 In this film she portrayed the central role of Dhan Kaur.
 The film had receive significant opening in India, which earned ₹40.50 million in its first week.
 The film grossed ₹124.5 million in the international markets in 17 days, and emerged as the second highest grossing Punjabi film of 2015.

 In 2016, she appeared in Love Punjab as Jessica Brar.
 She got Filmfare Award for Best Actress (Punjabi films) for her portrayal of Jessica.
+She later participated in the sports reality show, Box Cricket League 2.

 In 2017, she appeared in Jindua as Saggi, and in Lahoriye as Amiran, which got her second Filmfare Awards for Best Actress for the film.

 In 2018 she portrayed Baani in Qismat, and got PTC Film Awards for Best Actress.

 In 2019, she gave commercial hit Kala Shah Kala with Binnu Dhillon, which is the highest grossing Punjabi film of 2019 as yet.
 Her second release was Chandigarh Amritsar Chandigarh with Gippy Grewal.
 Her third release of the year was Surkhi Bindi with Gurnam Bhullar.
 Gurnaaz of The Tribune Gurnaaz praised the performance of Mehta, and said, "Watch it for the stellar act displayed by Sargun Mehta and Gurnam Bhullar, their exhilarating love story and the happy ending that stays with you even when you step out of the theatre."
 Her fourth release was quirky comedy Jhalle opposite Binnu Dhillon, co-produced by herself with Dhillon, and Munish Walia.
 It was released on 15 November.

 In 2021, her film Qismat 2, a sequel to her 2018 film Qismat, was released on 24 September.